-James Henshaw makes his conducting debut this season for English National Opera with Jonathan Dove’s The Day After for ENO Studio Live.
-He will also conduct one performance of Die Zauberflöte for Longborough Festival Opera.
+During 2016 / 2017 James Henshaw made his conducting debut for English National Opera with Jonathan Dove’s The Day After for ENO Studio Live and conducted Die Zauberflöte for Longborough Festival Opera.

 Born in London, he read Music at Clare College, Cambridge, and graduated with a Distinction in Repetiteuring from the Guildhall School of Music and Drama.
 At the Bayerische Staatsoper, he worked with Ivor Bolton on Monteverdi’s L’Orfeo and for English Touring Opera, he was Staff Conductor, where he assisted on L’assiedo di Calais and Il furioso all’isola di San Domingo, as well as conducting La bohème.

 He has assisted Mark Wigglesworth at the Aldeburgh Music Festival on Owen Wingrave, with a cast including Susan Bullock, Janis Kelly, Richard Berkeley-Steele, Ross Ramgobin and Jonathan Summers, on Jenufa at English National Opera and at the 2016 Proms with the BBC National Orchestra of Wales.

 He is currently Chorus Master at English National Opera, where during his tenure the Chorus won a 2016 Olivier Award for ‘Outstanding Achievement in Opera’ and ‘Best Chorus’ at the International Opera Awards.